-It is our expectation that our pupils will have a minimum of 97% attendance over the course of each year.
+It is our expectation that our pupils should only miss school when it is absolutely necessary and should aim for a minimum of 97% attendance over the course of each year.
 We will consistently work towards a goal of 100% attendance for all children.

 Strong school attendance for every child is in everyone's best interests and it is the responsibility of us all.
-We are determined to work together with pupils and their families to make this happen.
+We are determined to work collaboratively with pupils and their families to find the most supportive routes to make this happen.